-Studies say no. Homeschoolers across the board rank better in standardized tests, as well as career success.
+Studies say no. Homeschoolers across the board rank better in standardized tests, and career success.
 You may be concerned more about your child’s social opportunities than their test scores.
-Most homeschooled children actually have a more diverse set of social skills for a number of reasons.
+Most homeschooled children have a more diverse set of social skills for several reasons.

-So, you are thinking about homeschooling, but have no idea where to start.
+So, you are considering homeschooling but don’t know where to start.
 Here are 10 things you need to know about homeschooling to get you started.

-- It does not have to look like school.
+#1: It does not have to look like school

-You will be surprised how many things are open during the day while everyone else is at work or at school.
+You will be surprised how many things are open during the day while everyone else is at work or school.
 Your local library, local businesses, play places, and so much more have open hours and classes during the day, many specifically for homeschoolers.
-Your child will not lack from social opportunities and interesting, hands-on fun learning.
+Your child will not lack social opportunities and will engage in hands-on fun learning.

-- You (probably) don’t need a curriculum, but they are super easy to find and use.
+#5: You (probably) don’t need a curriculum, but they are super easy to find and use

-- It’s okay to use other schooling alternatives, and change your mind.
+#6: It’s okay to use other schooling alternatives, and change your mind

 Adding up the total plus tax for groceries.
 Cooking.
 Planting a garden.
 Cleaning.
 Planning a trip.
 Getting gas.
-Daily life is what you are preparing your children for, and you can add in math or language lessons best when they’re applied to real, useful situations.
-Homeschool allows you to connect what your child is learning with applicable tasks, and it is so very rewarding.
+Daily life is what you prepare your children for, and you can add in math or language lessons best when applied to real, useful situations.
+Homeschool allows you to connect what your child is learning with practical tasks, which is very rewarding.

 You’re a parent – you already know that.
 One of your children may love bookwork.
 One child may need hands-on play.
 With homeschooling, you can go with the flow and meet your child’s educational needs – not the other way around.
 So, don’t be upset if the first method you try doesn’t work.
 Try something else – or hey, ask your child what they enjoy or how they want to learn something.
 They will know!

-- There will be ups and downs, but you will never regret choosing your children.
+#10: There will be ups and downs, but you will never regret choosing your children